Use these exercises to help you discover your dream job.

 Are you amazing at diffusing tense situations with irate customers by actively looking for a win-win solution?
 Can you put small details together into a big picture that tells a story and highlights patterns?
 Do you naturally and easily inspire the team to make that last bit of effort when everyone is discouraged and tired?

-2. What were your childhood passions and dreams?
+6. Recall your childhood passions and dreams

 Think back to when you were young.
 Before you were limited by what was rational and practical, you had a dream.
 What was it?